Tuks FM: Post-1995 community broadcasting and growth

 The transition to FM fundamentally reshaped the station.
 By 1996, Tuks FM was broadcasting up to 18 hours per day, seven days a week, offering a mix of contemporary and alternative music, eight daily news bulletins, student life coverage, arts and culture segments, and specialist shows such as the “Fridge FM Alternative Hour”.
 The station was described as “one of the biggest community radio stations in the country”.

 Tuks FM developed into a training ground for aspiring broadcasters, with many former volunteers later joining major South African radio and media platforms.

 During the 2000s and 2010s the station updated its music format in response to changing student demographics and listener preferences.
 In February 2014, audience research estimated weekly listenership at approximately 66 000, confirming its role as a significant youth-oriented broadcaster in the greater Pretoria region.

 Today Tuks FM remains a prominent fixture in South African community broadcasting, retaining strong links with the University of Pretoria while serving a wider metropolitan audience.

+Awards and recognition

+Tuks FM has been repeatedly recognised at the MTN Radio Awards, Liberty Radio Awards and the South African Radio Awards for excellence in campus broadcasting.
+The station has earned awards across multiple categories including Station of the Year, music shows, talk programming, on-air talent and community engagement.